 These media sources are slightly to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate The Spectator UK Right-Center biased based on story selection and editorial positions that moderately favor the right.
-We also rate them Mostly Factual in reporting, rather than High, due to misleading articles and a few failed fact checks regarding climate change.
+We also rate them as Mostly Factual in reporting, rather than High, due to misleading articles and a few failed fact checks regarding climate change.

 Factual Reporting: MOSTLY FACTUAL